cocoacontrols/SemanticUI/README.md

 # iOS 13 Semantic UI: Dark Mode, Dynamic Type, and SF Symbols

-This sample project makes it easy to visualize all of iOS 13's semantic and adaptable colors, and preferred fonts for text styles.
+This sample project makes it easy to visualize all of iOS 13's semantic and adaptable colors, preferred fonts for text styles, and built-in icons.

 Semantic colors automatically adapt to system settings, like Dark Mode, to give your app a UI that is always legible.

 Semantic fonts are used in Dynamic Type to make sure that your font sizes always scale with to meet the user's needs.

+SF Symbols is an icon font that gives you and your apps access to over 1,000 Apple designer-created icons.

 ## Light Mode